FlexMeasures/flexmeasures/documentation/api/introduction.rst

 Timeseries
 ^^^^^^^^^^

 Timestamps and durations are consistent with the ISO 8601 standard.
-The resolution of the data is implicit, see :ref:`resolutions`.
+The resolution of the data is implicit (from duration and number of values), see :ref:`resolutions`.

 All timestamps in requests to the API must be timezone-aware.
-The timezone indication "Z" indicates a zero offset from UTC.
-Additionally, we use the following shorthand for sequential values within a time interval:
+For instance, in the below example, the timezone indication "Z" indicates a zero offset from UTC.

+We use the following shorthand for sending sequential, equidistant values within a time interval:

 .. code-block:: json